mcmoe/agile-token-passer/README.md

 These consist of acceptance testing.
 As features are requested, their behavior should be tested first.
 The current setup uses Jasmine as a suite and runner and Zombie as a headless browser stack.
 For now, you must provide a firebase instance.
 Use a separate instance than the one of the app.
-For example `xxx-test.firebaseio.com`.
+For example `xxx-test.firebaseio.com`. (`export FIREHOST=xxx-test`)
 To run the tests launch `npm test`.
 **TODO** - mock the firebase backend.